codeatmordor/Knowledgebase/Postgres/PgJDBC.md

 ```

 #### Install Wireshark
-Install Wireshark , Select Loopback: lo0 network interface for capturing packets, your postgres instance is running locally on port `5432`, In the capture window use `tcp.port == 5432` filter
+[Download and Install Wireshark](https://www.wireshark.org/download.html), Select `Loopback: lo0` network interface for capturing packets, your postgres instance should be running locally on port `5432`,
+In the capture window use `tcp.port == 5432` filter
 to capture all frame on `5432` port.
 It should look like below

 ![wireshark screen](./images/wireshark%20screen.png)

 #### Capture packets
 1. Now execute above Java code from class `ConnectToPostgres`
 2. Wireshark will capture all the network frames and you can individually inspect them.
 3. Here is one frame which shows result of query `SELECT bar, baz FROM foo`.
 This is hexadecimal representation.
-In the next step, I will decipher these.
 ```
 0000   02 00 00 00 45 00 00 b1 00 00 40 00 40 06 00 00   		    ....E.....@.@...
 0010   7f 00 00 01 7f 00 00 01 15 38 da d8 df 69 c2 f1   			.........8...i..